It’s Halloween, surely a time for a movie fan like me to seek out traditional scary flicks like The Blair Witch Project, or Poltergeist.

-Clémence Poésy is married to a nice man (Stephen Campbell Moore) and they’re both media/creative types and have a gorgeous pet cat, a lovely flat and a baby on the way.
+Clémence Poésy is married to a nice bloke (Stephen Campbell Moore).
+They’re both media/creative types and have a gorgeous cat, a lovely flat and a baby on the way.

 A new couple move in downstairs – the Governor from The Walking Dead (David Morrissey- shouty) and his blonde wife (Laura Birn), who are also expecting a baby.

 Despite the fact the two couples are clearly never going to get along, they have a dinner party.
-An unfortunate combination of factors leads to tragedy, and middle class competition turns to revenge.
+An unfortunate tangle of factors leads to tragedy, and middle class competition turns to revenge.

 JUMP SCARES: Zero

 NIGHTS HIDING UNDER THE COVERS: None, but my aversion to unfriendly dinner parties and The Walking Dead still stands.

 Aaaargh what was I thinking?!
 David Robert Mitchell’s modern horror masterpiece already has me hiding under the covers.

 An evil, unstoppable force takes on the guise of various gruesome-looking individuals, and stalks people to death.

 The ‘thing’ is passed around like a virus – you have to sleep with someone to infect them, but if it kills its victim it comes back down the chain to snuff you out.

 A cast of relatively unknown actors help make it fresh and disorientating.